Akman/ansible-role-apache-certificates/README.md

     apache_certificates_dir: "{{ playbook_dir }}"

-    Directory that contains certificate files named as in vhost definition for geerlingguy.apache role
+    Directory that contains certificate files named as are in vhost definition for geerlingguy.apache role

 ## Dependencies